CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 SD Connect user interface provides a simple way of sharing containers between different projects.

-To share a container with another CSC project (and thus one of your colleagues or collaborators) you need to:
+To share a container with another CSC project (and thus one of your colleagues or collaborators), you need to:

-* **know in advance the project indetifier you want to share a container with** (see above in *User Interface* paragraph, where this can be found);
+* **know in advance the project identifier you want to share a container with** (see above in *User Interface* paragraph, where this can be found);

-* in the browser page click on the **share** button on the row of the container in the bucket listing;
+* in the browser page, click on the **share** button on the row of the container in the bucket listing;

-Clicking the button takes you to **Share the container**  view, in which the user needs to specify the project/projects the container is going to be shared to, and what rights to give:
+Clicking the button takes you to **Share the container**  view, in which the user needs to specify the project/projects the bucket is going to be shared with and what rights to give:

-* select **Grant read permission** if you want your colleagues to be able to see the files and folder inside the container and download them
+* select **Grant read permission** if you want your colleagues to be able to see the files and folder inside the bucket and download them

-* select also **Grant write permissions** if you want your colleague to be able to add files and folder to the  shared container select.
-If you select only this option, your colleague or collaborator will be only able to add files to the container, but not be able to see its content.
+* select also **Grant write permissions** if you want your colleague to be able to add files and folders to the shared bucket.
+If you select only this option, your colleague or collaborator will be only able to add files to the bucket but not be able to see its content.

-* in **Project Indetifiers to share with** add the SD Connect Project Identifier of the project you want to share the container with
+* in **Project Identifiers to share with** add the SD Connect Project Identifier of the project you want to share the bucket with

 * Next click on **Share**

-At this point the user interface will redirect you to the **Shared** page and the container will be listed under **Shared from project**.
-Here you will be able to interrupt the sharing clicking on **Revoke container access**.
+At this point, the user interface will redirect you to the **Shared** page, and the bucket will be listed under **Shared from project**.
+Here you will be able to interrupt the sharing by clicking on **Revoke container access**.